jcan37/jeffcannon/content/blog/abundance-not-scarcity.md

 date: 2021-01-21T13:01:48.941Z
 title: Abundance, not scarcity
 description: Most people think in terms of win-lose or zero sum.
 If I get one, then you have to lose one.
-It leads to tribalism and pettiness.
 ---
 Most people think in terms of win-lose or zero sum.
 If I get one, then you have to lose one.
-It leads to tribalism and pettiness.

 But win-lose thinking is unsustainable.
 It only helps some people in the short-run and hurts everyone in the long-run.
 I have an optimistic view of the future that I think we can achieve if more people can adopt a win-win mentality.